projectara/greybus-spec/source/module_info.rst

 .. =========

 .. rubric:: Footnotes

-.. [#d] In what way can the host get the module manifest information?

-.. [#e] The SVC will provide the module manifest via messages to the
-        AP.
-We have stated that a hotplug event will supply the manifest.
-Some of the details of this have not yet been fully specified.

 .. [#f] I suggest the total size of the header is word aligned(4bytes
         aligned).
 Also , the other message's part better to be word aligned.